Salt Lake, Garfield and Western Railway: History

 On October 13, 2017, Stadler Rail broke ground for a new manufacturing shop alongside the SLGW.
 The factory will be used to build commuter rail units such as the Stadler FLIRT for use in the United States.
+In 2021 the railroad was purchased by Patriot Rail Company.
+In 2025, BNSF opened a new intermodal terminal on the SLGW, following a brief trackage rights dispute with Union Pacific.

 Current operations

 The SLGW is dual-served by the two major mainline U.S. railroads, Union Pacific and BNSF.
 SLGW receives freight cars at its main switching yard at 1200 West and North Temple Street in Salt Lake City, near the Utah State Fairgrounds.
 Commodities vary and include lumber, cement, plastics, petroleum products, paper, frozen juices, canned goods, furniture, waste oil and others.
 Occasionally, the line will pull a passenger special car owned by the Promontory Chapter of the National Railway Historical Society, who use a section of SLGW track to store or rehab historic rail cars.